List of Philippine typhoons

 The Philippines is a typhoon-prone country, with approximately twenty tropical cyclones entering its area of responsibility per year.
 Locally known generally as bagyo (/tl/), typhoons regularly form in the Philippine Sea and less often, in the South China Sea, with the months of June to September being the most active, August being the month with the most activity.
 Each year, at least ten typhoons are expected to hit the island nation, with five expected to be destructive and powerful.
 In 2013, Time declared the country as the "most exposed country in the world to tropical storms".

 Typhoons typically make an east-to-west route in the country, heading north or west due to the Coriolis effect.
 As a result, landfalls occur in the regions of the country that face the Pacific Ocean, especially Eastern Visayas, Bicol Region, and northern Luzon, whereas Mindanao is largely free of typhoons.
 Climate change is likely to worsen the situation, with extreme weather events including typhoons posing various risks and threats to the Philippines.

-Typhoon Yolanda, internationally known as Typhoon Haiyan, is the deadliest typhoon to have affected the country in recorded history, killing more than 6,300 people as it crossed the Visayas region in November 2013.
-The strongest typhoon to make landfall in the country, as well as the strongest tropical cyclone landfall worldwide was Typhoon Rolly, internationally known as Goni, which struck Catanduanes in November 2020 with 1-minute sustained winds of 315 km/h.
+Super Typhoon Yolanda, internationally known as Typhoon Haiyan, is the deadliest typhoon to have affected the country in recorded history, killing more than 6,300 people as it crossed the Visayas region in November 2013.
+The strongest typhoon to make landfall in the country, as well as the strongest tropical cyclone landfall worldwide was Super Typhoon Rolly, internationally known as Typhoon Goni, which struck Catanduanes in November 2020 with 1-minute sustained winds of 315 km/h.
 The wettest known tropical cyclone to impact the archipelago was the July 14–18, 1911 cyclone which dropped over 2210 mm of rainfall within a 3-day, 15-hour period in the northern city of Baguio.
 Tropical cyclones usually account for at least 30 percent of the annual rainfall in the northern Philippines while being responsible for less than 10 percent of the annual rainfall in the southern islands.
 According to the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) in 2016, the number of destructive typhoons the country experienced annually have increased, but notes that it is too early to call it a trend.